 Argument, either written or spoken, marked by deliberate and careful reasoning, lies at the heart of intellectual life

 Many of the materials represented here were developed by a team of rhetoricians and linguists at the University of Chicago who invented a method for students to familiarize themselves with what college professors and other intellectual readers expect of quality academic writing.
 The Davidson Writing Program is indebted to Joseph Williams, Wayne Booth, Gregory Colomb, and Lawrence McEnerny, whose words and ideas we have relied upon.
 Their method is outlined in greater detail in Kate Turabian.
 A Manual for Writers of Research Papers, Theses and Dissertations.
 Eighth Edition.
 (Chicago: University of Chicago Press, 2012); Wayne Booth et al. The Craft of Research.
 Third Edition.
 (Chicago: University of Chicago Press, 2008); and the University of Virginia’s Grounds for Argument website, an especially rich source of information about sophisticated argument.
+To access the Grounds for Argument materials, you’ll need to register (no fee) so that you may log in to the site.

 Davidson supports each of its student writers as careful, conscientious, and innovative thinkers.
 The means of persuasion outlined here are specially-tailored to help you embrace and enact those qualities.